Nicole Issa, PsyD

-I am a licensed clinical psychologist in Rhode Island, New York and Massachusetts, with advanced training in psychodynamic therapy.
-I provide individual, couples, and family therapy for college students, adolescents and adults.
-My areas of specialization and interest include: women's issues, depression, anxiety, stress management, and working with LGBTQIA-identified individuals and family members.
+I am a licensed clinical psychologist in Rhode Island, New York and Massachusetts and offer online therapy to individuals residing in all three of these states, in addition to my in-person practice in Rhode Island.
+I have advanced training in psychodynamic therapy and I provide individual, couples, and family therapy to college students, adolescents and adults.
+My areas of specialization and interest include: women’s issues, depression, anxiety, stress management, and working with LGBTQIA-identified individuals and family members.
 I practice primarily from a relational-dynamic perspective, though I also incorporate techniques from cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and narrative approaches to address and tailor treatment to the unique and individual needs of each client.

 In my work as a therapist, I focus on understanding early experiences and how psychological well-being can be fostered through relationships.
 I believe change and healing come through relationships: our relationships with ourselves, as well as our relationships with others.
 I view therapy as a collaborative process that allows both therapist and client to grow and change.